OpenAcousticDevices/EFM32-Flash/README.md

 ## Building from source ##

-AudioMoth-Live can be built on macOS using the Xcode Command Line Tools.
+Flash can be built on macOS using the Xcode Command Line Tools.

 ```
 > clang -I./src/ ./src/main.c ./src/macOS/rs232.c -o flash
 ```

-AudioMoth-Live can be built on Windows using the Microsoft Visual C++ Build Tools.
+Flash can be built on Windows using the Microsoft Visual C++ Build Tools.
 Note that to build the correct version you should run the command in the correct environment.
 Use the 'x64 Native Tools Command Prompt' to build the 64-bit binary on a 64-bit machine, and the 'x64_x86 Cross Tools Command Prompt' to build the 32-bit binary on a 64-bit machine.

 ```
 cl /I.\src\ .\src\main.c .\src\windows/rs232.c /link /out:flash.exe
 ```

-AudioMoth-Live can be built on Linux using `gcc`.
+Flash can be built on Linux using `gcc`.

 ```
 > gcc -Wall -std=c99 -I./src/ ./src/main.c ./src/linux/rs232.c -o flash